Council tax 2017/18

-One bill is sent to each household in March detailing the council tax charge for the forthcoming year.
+One bill is sent to each household detailing the council tax charge for the forthcoming year.
 The band of the property determines the level of tax each household pays.

 How much will I pay?

-There is an increase in Bromley’s part of the council tax of 1.99 percent.
-In addition, the Government has allowed local Authorities to raise a precept of 2 percent to be spent on Adult Social Care.
-There is a decrease of 6.44 percent in the GLA part.
-This means there is an overall increase of 1.67 percent.
-(Due to decimal rounding this shows as 1.7 percent on your council tax bill).
+There is an increase in Bromley’s part of the council tax of 1.99 percent, with the Adult Social Care precept increasing by a further 2 percent.
+There is an increase of 1.46 percent in the GLA part.
+This means there is an overall increase of 3.47 percent.
+(Due to decimal rounding this shows as 3.5 percent on your council tax bill).